PRIME-RE/prime-re.github.io/templates_and_atlases.md

 1. The usage of multiple species creates the need for species-specific templates
 2. Even for the most commonly imaged species (macaques and marmosets), multiple templates are available, with no single one of them adopted as the go-to community standard.

 Below, we provide a non-exhaustive list of existing templates and atlases.
-For a more detailed resource list of templates and atlases see [this list](templates_and_atlases_macaque.md).
+For a more detailed resource list of templates and atlases see [this list for macaques](templates_and_atlases_macaque.md) or [here for marmosets](templates_and_atlases_marmoset.md).

 <a name="macaque_atlases"></a>